Calvin and Hobbes: Production and technique

+Characters

+In addition to the two titular characters, six-year-old Calvin and his stuffed tiger Hobbes, the strip features a small recurring cast that also includes Calvin's unnamed parents, his classmate and neighbor Susie Derkins, his teacher Miss Wormwood, his school bully Moe, and his babysitter Rosalyn.

 Recurring elements and themes

 Art and academia

 Watterson used the strip to poke fun at the art world, principally through Calvin's unconventional creations of snowmen but also through other expressions of childhood art.
 When Miss Wormwood complains that he is wasting class time drawing impossible things (a Stegosaurus in a rocket ship, for example), Calvin proclaims himself "on the cutting edge of the avant-garde."
 He begins exploring the medium of snow when a warm day melts his snowman.
 His next sculpture "speaks to the horror of our own mortality, inviting the viewer to contemplate the evanescence of life."
 In later strips, Calvin's creative instincts diversify to include sidewalk drawings (or, as he terms them, examples of "suburban postmodernism").

-Watterson also lampooned the academic world.
+Watterson also lampooned academia.
 In one example, Calvin carefully crafts an "artist's statement", claiming that such essays convey more messages than artworks themselves ever do (Hobbes blandly notes, "You misspelled Weltanschauung").
 He indulges in what Watterson calls "pop psychobabble" to justify his destructive rampages and shift blame to his parents, citing "toxic codependency."
 In one instance, he pens a book report based on the theory that the purpose of academic writing is to "inflate weak ideas, obscure poor reasoning and inhibit clarity," entitled The Dynamics of Interbeing and Monological Imperatives in Dick and Jane: A Study in Psychic Transrelational Gender Modes.
 Displaying his creation to Hobbes, he remarks, "Academia, here I come!"
 Watterson explains that he adapted this jargon (and similar examples from several other strips) from an actual book of art criticism.

 Overall, Watterson's satirical essays serve to attack both sides, criticizing both the commercial mainstream and the artists who are supposed to be "outside" it.
-The strip on Sunday, June 21, 1992, criticized the naming of The Big Bang theory as not evocative of the wonders behind it and coined the term "Horrendous Space Kablooie", an alternative that achieved some informal popularity among scientists and was often shortened to "the HSK."
+The strip on Sunday, June 21, 1992, criticized the naming of the Big Bang theory as not evocative of the wonders behind it and coined the term "Horrendous Space Kablooie", an alternative that achieved some informal popularity among scientists and was often shortened to "the HSK".
 The term has also been referred to in newspapers, books and university courses.

-There are many recurring gags in the strip, some in reality and others in Calvin's imagination.
-These are as follows: